gd314-sgd/publication/lin/index.md

 Each design is run by people for the audience, at some place and some time.
 They're the 5W questions of design -- who, where, when, what and why.
 In order to let our design survive, it's worthy to spend a lot on the previous research and make decisions according to the facts and the available recourses we find, as much as we can.

-1.2 Ecology System
+**1.2 Ecology System**
 ![adapt](images/ecology.jpg)
 Geography is the foundation which decides what kinds of natural resources there are and nature will use them economically.
 All the systems are combined and share the materials.
 They run in loops to let the limited materials sustain.
 What's more, there're the variation and iteration to keep improving the changeable systems.

 If designs exist in this physical world, they have to take some materials and turn into something for designers' reasons.

-1.3 Humanity System
+**1.3 Humanity System**
 ![humanity](images/humanity.jpg)
 People's mind is the foundation of our system.
 Our bodies are born from nature so the rules of Ecology system work on us as well and there's no big difference.

 In artificial designs, we work with stakeholders for our audiences whom we choose.
 And we make design decisions by our value or according to audiences' willings from cultures.
 The economy is also about making decisions, for we have limited resources but endless needs.
 So you always have to give up something for gaining something else.
 Competitive markets make choices for us.
 As Marxist said, ' Base and superstructure', politics influence our designs very much.
 We should know and understand the policy and search for useful resources for us.
 Governments are surely included in our stakeholders.

-1.4 Why & So what
+**1.4 Why & So what**
 ![why&so what](images/why&so what.jpg)
 We find pieces of facts through a large amount of work on research, but not enough.
 With this disordered information, we need to connect and order them by asking why and so what.

 And asking a few times is not enough as well.
-It's very uncomfortable, painful and cruel as Devin said(He described it clearly in his project. ) but we have to repeat the 2 questions endlessly.
+It's very uncomfortable, painful and cruel, but we have to repeat the 2 questions endlessly.
 Because you will find every time you get different answers and it's hard to tell what are appropriate truly.

 In addition, ask 'why' before 'so what'.
 It's very easy that we jump into designing the solution of problems instead of understanding how they were caused.
 Your solutions might work for a while but lose function quickly because they don't touch 'nature'.

-1.5 Time & Size Scales
+**1.5 Time & Size Scales**
 ![scale](images/scale.jpg)
 Asking in different kinds of scales of time and sizes can help us think from all angles.